-Alan MacCormack is a Fellow with Cutter's Business Technology & Digital Transformation Strategies and Agile Product Management & Software Engineering Excellence practices.
+Alan MacCormack is a Fellow with Cutter's Business Technology & Digital Transformation Strategies and Business Agility & Software Engineering Excellence practices.
 Dr. MacCormack is an Associate Professor in the Technology & Operations Management Unit at the Harvard Business School, where his research examines the management of technology and innovation in high-technology industries, with a particular focus on the software industry.

 Dr. MacCormack's work explores the dynamics of product development in these industries as well as the mechanisms by which firms can sense emerging threats to their core businesses and new opportunities for value creation.
 He is currently conducting a multiyear study of how firms use global collaboration networks to bring innovations to market, with a focus on how these networks are designed and managed.
 Dr. MacCormack's work has appeared in several books and journals, including Harvard Business Review and Sloan Management Review, and he is the author of more than 50 cases and teaching notes.

 "Innovation requires that we explore new ideas and opportunities outside our past experiences.
 It involves divergence before convergence, exploration before exploitation.
 Ultimately, it dictates that we learn to love uncertainty, to discover and exploit the new possibilities that it brings.